sn99/Optimizing-linux/README.md

 # Optimizing Linux

 I am writing this guide to save my progress and let others contribute to increasing linux performance even further;
-after
-all, many are better than one.
-You can use all of them or just a few of them. **Read a topic fully before starting**.
+after all, many are better than one.
+You can use all of them or just a few of them. **Read a topic fully before starting **.

-I am currently on [Nobara](https://nobaraproject.org/), so some steps may vary from distro to distro.
+I am currently on [Nobara](https://nobaraproject.org/) and Ubuntu, so some steps may vary from distro to distro.
+I have had a varied hardware setup with Intel, AMD and NVIDIA.

 **NOTE: This guide is not for beginners who are new to Linux** but a few of them can be used safely by them.

+**Check out [pinned issues](https://github.com/sn99/Optimizing-linux/issues) before starting**

+*No AI was used in writing this blog; all the optimizations mentioned here are the ones I use.*

 ## Index